visgl/tsc/CHARTER.md

 ## Section 3: vis.gl's TSC Governing Body

 vis.gl is governed by its Technical Steering Committee (TSC).
-The current list of TSC members is maintained in the vis.gl organization’s GitHub repository.
+The current list of Steering Committee Members is maintained in the vis.gl organization’s [TSC repository](https://github.com/visgl/tsc).

 ## Section 4: Roles & Responsibilities